jfb-h/JudicialDecisions.jl/README.md

 # Bayesian models for judicial decision making

 The package contains a series of statistical model implementations for modeling aspects of the decision process.
-We start with a simple hierarchical Binomial model for the probability that a given senate will nullify a patent (i.e., cross-senate variation):
+We start with a simple hierarchical Binomial model for the probability that a given senate will nullify a patent (i.e., a model of cross-senate variation):

 $$
 \begin{align}